-- Headwear: No hats, bandanas, beanies, headbands with ears or scarves allowed.
-Hoods on sweatshirts must be down at all times. - Hair color needs to be a natural color and not disruptive to the classroom environment as determined by administration. - Tattoos and Body Art Writing: Writing and temporary tattoos will be washed off immediately.
+- Headwear: No hats, bandanas, headbands with ears allowed.
+Hoods on sweatshirts must be down at all times.
+Beanies and scarves can be worn outside if the weather is 50 degrees or below. - Hair color needs to be a natural color and not disruptive to the classroom environment as determined by administration. - Tattoos and Body Art Writing: Writing and temporary tattoos will be washed off immediately.
 If viewed as distractive, students will be asked to remove or cover them. - Jewelry/Accessories: Will be kept to a minimum.
 Any type of jewelry or accessory that is deemed distractive, inappropriate, or a safety concern will be confiscated. - Grooming: Students must be present at school in such a way that does not distract or interfere with classroom instruction.